-Sharing mutual experiences in a warm and welcoming environment can have a profound effect.
-Even online virtual cafes can create an atmosphere for caregivers and their loved ones to bond and occupy their time meaningfully.
+Sharing mutual experiences in a warm and welcoming environment can positively affect participants.
+Even online virtual cafes can create an atmosphere for caregivers and loved ones to bond and occupy their time meaningfully.

-Many people have turned to virtual memory cafes during the pandemic to interact with others from the safety of home.
-If you’re interested, check out this list of virtual memory cafe activities from the Memory Cafe Directory.
+Many people have turned to virtual cafes during the pandemic to interact with others from the safety of home.
+If you’re interested, check out this list of virtual memory cafe activities.

 Find A Memory Cafe In Massachusetts

 Of course, dementia is devastating for everybody involved.
 But, while there’s nothing you can do to stop it, you can potentially slow its progression with regular social activities.
 At the same time, you can connect with others in your situation and get the help and support you need.
 Visit MemoryCafeDirectory.com to find a memory cafe near you.
 In addition, you can find the contact information and description of local and regional cafes near you.

 Does your loved one need specialized care or extra assistance around the house?
 Find a caregiver or call 1 (888) 541-1136.
 Our qualified caregivers can support your family with transportation, meal delivery and preparation, personal care, and more.
 MeetCaregivers here to help!